dekellum/tardy-sink/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in olio by you, as defined by the Apache License, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in tardy-sink by you, as defined by the Apache License, shall be dual licensed as above, without any additional terms or conditions.